Financial support for homeowners installing renewable heating systems.

 Payments will be quarterly, in arrears, by Ofgem.
 Payments will change annually in line with the Consumer Prices Index (CPI).
 While paid over a seven year period, the rates have been calculated over the expected 20 year life of the systems.

 Yes, tariffs will change annually in line with the Consumer Prices Index (CPI).
 Changes will come into effect on 1 April each year.
 Prior to 1st April 2016 the tariffs changed according to the Retail Prices Index (RPI).

 When will rates change?

 A degression scheme has been put in place to manage the RHI budget.
 This means that tariff levels for new applicants will decrease by 10 or 20 per cent once specified amounts of the budget have been spent.
 The government will check every quarter to see if triggers are met.
 If they are, a month’s notice of the tariff reduction will be given.
 Degression will be per technology, not for the scheme over all, so that one technology is not allowed to dominate the budget.
-A formal reviews was carried out in 2016 and changes to the scheme for new entrants will be implemented from 2017.
 The government reserves the right to hold a review of the scheme at any time.